 Boosting the audio output of your computer system will help you in hearing examples and playing along; if available, please use external speakers.
 Headphones may also work, but please keep in mind that you'll want to be able to hear your violin too.
 Please test first—you may wish to avoid using noise canceling earbuds, or headphones that do not allow you to hear your instrument.

 To help the teacher help you, please stand away from the camera so that your entire violin and bow arm can be seen.
-If you are using music, please place your music stand back, and to the left, of your computer.
-It is best for the teacher when the violin lengthwise position is parallel to the computer screen, and the downward bow motion is generally in the direction of the camera.
+If you are using music, please place your monitor to the left of your music stand.
+It is best for the teacher when the violin lengthwise position is parallel to the camera, and the downward bow motion is generally in the direction of the camera.
 It is also good for the teacher when the height of your camera is about equal to your nose or eye level.
-Please avoid camera angles that come from below the level of your instrument.
+Please try to avoid camera angles that come from below the level of your instrument.

 Some students have noted that the hotspot connection via a phone is actually faster and more stable than a wired/wireless base station connection.
 Experiment with connecting your tablet or computer to a phone hotspot if you're having connectivity issues.

 If you are connecting to our lessons using a browser, it is recommended to use Chrome.
 Though it is possible to access our chat room from a browser, using Zoom's software (on a laptop or desktop) will make available all of the software features and allow for better sound quality.